check_setup

 displays intermediate Shapley value estimates and standard deviations (only wheniterative = TRUE

-) and the final estimates."vS_details"
+), and the final estimates."vS_details"

 means no printout.
-Note that any combination of four strings can be used.
-E.g.verbose = c("basic", "vS_details")
+Any combination can be used, e.g.,verbose = c("basic", "vS_details")

-Logical or NULL If
+Logical or NULL.
+If

 NULL

-(default), the argument is set toTRUE
+(default), set toTRUE

 if there are more than 5 features/groups, andFALSE